abenassi/xlseries/README.md

 ## Installation

 This package is still in an early development stage, it can't be reliably used for the moment and the design may still be object of radical changes.
-Anyway, if you want to give it a try or [contribute](#contributions) follow these instructions to install it on your OS.
+Anyway, if you want to give it a try or [contribute](#contributions) follow these instructions to install it on your machine.

 **If you are using Anaconda as your python distribution**